Grantmaking Policy FAQs

 Q: When are decisions made, and when will I find out if I received an award?

 A: Generally, we make decisions about scholarship recipients by the beginning of May and students are notified by the end of June or early July.
-Decisions regarding loans will be made at the close of each loan cycle.

 Q: What expenses can scholarships cover?